gaoxinglin/gaoxinglin/README.md

 ---

 <p align="center">
-  "Data is the new oil, but Engineering is the refinery."
+  "Data is the new oil — pipelines determine who gets it first."
 </p>